-Eric G. Bing, MD, PhD, MBA is a professor of global health in the Department of Applied Physiology and Wellness in the Simmons School and in the Department of Anthropology in Dedman College of Humanities and Sciences at SMU.
+Eric G. Bing, MD, Ph.D., MBA is a professor of global health in the Department of Applied Physiology and Sport Management in the Simmons School and in the Department of Anthropology in Dedman College of Humanities and Sciences at SMU.
 He has a concurrent appointment with the George W. Bush Institute as senior fellow and director of global health.
 Read more.

 As an Assistant Professor in the Department of Education Policy and Leadership, Dr. Sondra N. Barringer teaches courses in statistics and academic governance.
 She was awarded her Ph.D. and Master of Art in Sociology from the University of Arizona where her research was funded by the Association for Institutional Research and an Excellence Graduate Fellowship in the Social Sciences.
 Read more.

-Dr. Scott Davis is a physiologist who joined the faculty of SMUin the Fall of 2010.
-He is the Director of the Applied Physiology Laboratory in the Department of Applied Physiology and Wellness.
+Associate Professor Scott Davis is a physiologist who joined the faculty of SMU in the Fall of 2010.
+He is the Director of the Applied Physiology Laboratory in the Department of Applied Physiology and Sport Management.
 He is also currently an adjunct faculty member in the Department of Neurology at the University of Texas Southwestern Medical Center at Dallas.
 Read more.

 Dr. Candace Walkington is an Associate Professor and a Gerald J. Ford Research Fellow in the Department of Teaching and Learning at Southern Methodist University, specializing in mathematics education.
 She holds a B.S. and M.S. in Mathematics from Texas A&M University, and she is a former NSF-GK12 Fellow and college mathematics professor.
-She received her Ph.D. in Mathematics Education from the University of Texas at Austin.
+She received her Ph.D. in Mathematics Education from University of Texas at Austin.
 She was also an IES Postdoctoral Fellow in Mathematical Thinking, Learning, and Instruction at the University of Wisconsin-Madison.
-Dr. Walkington was a recipient of the prestigious Spencer Postdoctoral Research Fellowship Grant.
+Dr. Walkington was a recipient of a Spencer Postdoctoral Research Fellowship Grant.
 In 2019, Dr. Walkington received the Presidential Early Career Award for Scientists and Engineers (PECASE) from the U.S. Department of Education.
 Read more.

 Watt Lesley Black, Jr. joined the SMU faculty after a 26-year career in public schools, where he began as a foreign language teacher and ended with a successful 8-year tenure as principal at Blalack Middle School in Carrollton-Farmers Branch ISD.
 Read more.

-Dr. Greta Davis is a counselor educator, career counselor, and executive coach with 15 years' experience in career development providing services to individual clients, organizations, academic institutions, and the federal government.
+Dr. Greta Davis is a counselor educator, career counselor, and executive coach with over 20 years of experience in career development providing services to individual clients, organizations, academic institutions, and the federal government.
 Read more.

 Dr. De La Garza earned his master’s and doctoral degrees in counseling from the University of North Texas.
 He earned his bachelor’s degree in biology at Abilene Christian University.
 He is a Licensed Professional Counselor with a supervisor credential in the state of Texas as well as a National Certified Counselor.
 Read more.

-Dr. S. Kiersten Ferguson is a clinical assistant professor and the higher education program director in the department of Education Policy & Leadership.
+Dr. S. Kiersten Ferguson is a Clinical Associate Professor and the higher education program director in the department of Education Policy & Leadership.
 Dr. Ferguson is also a Faculty Fellow for Inclusion and Equity in the Division of Diversity and Community Engagement at The University of Texas at Austin, where she assists the vice president and associate vice president with research on campus-wide diversity initiatives.
 Read more.